Who We Are

 Sound Native Plants’ primary goal is to implement environmental restoration using a comprehensive approach to ensure project success.
 To advance our goal SNP provides consulting, installation, and maintenance services.
 SNP endeavors to share our experience with customers and other professionals by offering public workshops, professional continuing education, publications, and training on environmental restoration and mitigation.
 Nobody else can match the breadth and depth of our experience.
 We have been growing, installing, and maintaining native plants for over 30 years.

 Sound Native Plants was founded in 1992 by Ben Alexander and Susan Buis.
 Ben Alexander continues to manage the business.
 Susan moved on to new endeavors in 2003, but she remains a co-owner, business adviser, and occasional collaborator.
 SNP employees share work experience in complementary fields such as: restoration in national parks wilderness, ecological fieldwork and analysis, environmental education and outreach, environmental permitting, and watershed planning.
-The SNP nursery has provided work-study employment for students from nearby colleges since 1993.

 Ben is co-owner of Sound Native Plants.
 He oversees SNP installation and maintenance programs, and provides professional consulting on project planning, design and permitting.
 Ben’s experience includes:

 - Creating and implementing plans for steep slope stabilization, including reconstruction of banks using live cribwalls, vegetated geogrids, willow fascines, geotextiles, and native plantings.

 - Designing and installing restoration projects for streams, marine bluffs, wetlands and wetland buffers, and lakeshores in western Washington.